- how to write a press release

 The top section of your press release needs the branding and company information you want readers to have access to.
 This should include a logo and contact information, for anyone who wants to reach the company with more questions about the story.

 Remember, a benefit of the press release is the increase in interest for your company which improves brand awareness.

 Step 2: The Headline.

 The HubSpot Blog’s Hannah Fleishman points out that an eye-catching headline can do wonders for your fortunes with readers – and search engines.
 Fleishman’s anatomy of a powerful press release headline looks a little something like this:

-- Strong use of action verbs.
+- Use of action verbs.

-- Short, sweet, and to the point.
+- Concise and to the point.

 Step 3: Sub-Headline.